siegeon/magic.lambda.crypto/README.md

 * __[crypto.verify]__ - Verifies a signature created using the **[crypto.sign]** slot
 * __[crypto.get-key]__ - Returns the public key that was used to encrypt a message using the above slot.
 Result is returned in _"fingerprint format"_.

-## Supported hashing algorithms

-All slots above requiring an **[algorithm]** argument, can use these hashing algorithms by default.
-Notice, some unsafe hashing algorithms have been explicitly removed, due to the high risks of creating collisions with them.
-These includes SHA1 and MD5.

-* SHA256
-* SHA384
-* SHA512

 ## Quality gates

 - [![Build status](https://travis-ci.com/polterguy/magic.lambda.crypto.svg?master)](https://travis-ci.com/polterguy/magic.lambda.crypto)